Palagiano

 Palagiano is a town and comune in the province of Taranto, Apulia, southeast Italy.

 It is known as the "City of the Clementines" due to its production of the PGI product "Clementine del Golfo di Taranto".

+There is also a popular saying tied to this town, that being "ie semb fest a Polaschen", meaning "Palagiano is always in holiday" in apulian.